 The outcome variable mostly differed across people within a school rather than across schools (perceived EO program quality: person-level variance = 96%, school-level variance = 4%; see Table III, bottom).
 All results discussed below are significant and describe the first entry into the multilevel ordered Logit regression, controlling for all previously included variables.
 Ancillary statistics are available upon request.

 School structure variables.
 School structure variables (i.e., job title, Role) were linked to perceived EO program quality.
-Vice-principals were 3.1 times more likely than others to perceive their EO programs to be effective (3.1 = OR of multilevel ordered logit regression coefficient 1.147, see click this to the Supplementary Materials, and see IV.
-Table III, model 1, top; click this to see also the Figure), accounting for the most variance according to the multilevel dominance analysis (Luo and Azen, 2013).
+Vice-principals were 3.1 times more likely than others to perceive their EO programs to be effective (3.1 = OR of multilevel ordered logit regression coefficient 1.147, see click this link to the Supplementary Materials, and see IV.
+Table III, model 1, top; click this link to see also the Figure), accounting for the most variance according to the multilevel dominance analysis (Luo and Azen, 2013).
 Also, staff with the roles of overseeing or administering EO programs were half as likely as others to perceive EO effectiveness.

 School process variables.
 School processes (i.e., Select, Needs, Program Content, Collaboration, Evaluation, Budget) were also linked to perceived EO effectiveness.